NVIDIA-AI-IOT/deepstream_python_apps/README.md

 This repository contains Python bindings and sample applications for the [DeepStream SDK](https://developer.nvidia.com/deepstream-sdk).

-SDK version supported: 6.1.1
+SDK version supported: 6.2

-<b>The bindings sources along with build instructions are now available under [bindings](bindings)!  </b>
+<b>The bindings sources along with build instructions are now available under [bindings](bindings)!
+We now include a [guide](bindings/BINDINGSGUIDE.md) for contributing to bindings and another [guide](bindings/CUSTOMUSERMETAGUIDE.md) for advanced use-cases such as writing bindings for custom data structures.</b>

-<b>This release comes with Operating System upgrades (from Ubuntu 18.04 to Ubuntu 20.04) for DeepStreamSDK 6.1.1 support.
-This translates to upgrade in Python version to 3.8 and [gst-python](3rdparty/gst-python/) version has also been upgraded to 1.16.2 !</b>
+<b>This release only supports Ubuntu 20.04 for DeepStreamSDK 6.2 with Python 3.8 and [gst-python](3rdparty/gst-python/) 1.16.2!
+Ubuntu 18.04 support is now deprecrated.</b>

 Download the latest release package complete with bindings and sample applications from the [release section](../../releases).